gkoenig/strimzi-jaeger-eval/Readme.md

 On top of that we'll use Jaeger to create&display tracing info.
 Those tracing information is created with producers, consumers and streams applications.
 As underlying Kubernetes cluster, we'll use GKE, but you can use whichever K8s flavour you prefer.

+I will also show you how to apply **GitOps** approach of bringing applications/configuration to your K8s cluster by using [Flux v2](https://fluxcd.io/) to setup Kafka and Topics.
+You will find the step-by-step instructions in the section about [deploying Kafka cluster](#deploy-kafka-cluster)

 - [Strimzi Kafka & Jaeger tracing first steps](#strimzi-kafka--jaeger-tracing-first-steps)
   - [base GCP setup](#base-gcp-setup)
   - [create GKE cluster](#create-gke-cluster)